 Software such as this makes use of your smartphone’s camera as an eye.
 That way, the person on the other end offering remote assistance can see what you’re seeing.
 But what’s really exciting is that the person can place AR markers for you on your car, say in the engine bay.
 These markers point out areas you need to pay attention to, helping you get your car running without needing to find a mechanic.

+Professional gamers have fast internet speed for gaming and specialized PCs.
 Of course, something as novel as VR and AR was always going to make its way into gaming.
-Pokemon Go is perhaps the biggest example of early AR games.
+Pokémon Go is perhaps the biggest example of early AR games.
 But that was just the beginning.
 With sophisticated VR technology and better, more powerful processors, there are more serious gaming applications than a smartphone game.

 VR gaming has already started to make waves within the industry.
 Popular platforms like Steam, Sony PlayStation, and even Oculus Rift have come out with much more advanced VR games.
-While the primary purpose is still entertainment, VR gaming is much more immersive than PC, console, or even smartphone games.
-With gaming studios working on even more sophisticated VR technology, the gaming industry is preparing itself for a transition.
+With advanced virtual reality trends 2023, the new games include Samurai Slaughter House, Zenith, and The Last Worker.
+With gaming studios working on even more sophisticated VR technology, the gaming industry is preparing itself for a huge transition.
+While the primary purpose is still entertainment.
+VR gaming is much more immersive than PC, console, or even smartphone games.